cometbft/cometbft/docs/references/config/config.toml.md

 |:--------------------|:--------|
 | **Possible values** | &gt; 0  |

+Messages exchanged via P2P connections are split into packets.
+Packets contain some metadata and message data (payload).
-The value represents the maximum size of a message payload (or message data) in bytes.
+The value configures the maximum size in bytes of the payload included in a packet.

 ### p2p.send_rate

 Rate at which packets can be sent, in bytes/second.

 ```toml
 send_rate = 5120000
 ```